 Model resolution

-When a sub-agent runs, its model is resolved in this order:- Agent file
+When a sub-agent runs, its model is resolved in this order:

 - Provider-specific default — a cost-efficient model for the current provider: